browserengineering/book/book/animations.md

 contains the item.

 A display item's composited bounds is the union of its painting rectangle and all descendants that are not themselves composited.
-This value be needed to determine the absolute bounds of a `CompositedLayer`'s surface.
 Computing composited bounds is pretty easy---there is already a `rect` field indicating the bounds, stored on the various subclasses.
 So just pass them to the superclass instead and define `composited_bounds` there:

 ``` {.python}
 class DisplayItem: